 Wifi is available in most mid-range hotels and guesthouses around the country, but the speed is slow outside the big cities.

 4G mobile connection is available in Antananarivo and Tamatave.
-In smaller cities a 3G/2G connection available.
+In smaller cities a 3G/2G connection is available.

 There is rarely an internet connection in smaller towns and on the road between most places.